REDLab-Team/helpers-bundle/README.md

 $ composer require redlab-team/helpers-bundle
 ```

+## Usage
+This bundle is based on the package `php-helpers` available [on this repository](https://github.com/REDLab-Team/php-helpers).
+The documentation of the helpers is in the [README.md file](https://github.com/REDLab-Team/php-helpers/blob/master/README.md).

 ## Configuration
 The default configuration is into the [service.yml file](./Resources/config/services.yml).
 It is possible to override it into the configuration of your application.